 Optional: Streaming of all invite talks (not including contributed invited talks)

-Quota model to protect economic model: Not more than.
-20% of remote participation.
+Quota model to protect economic model: Not more than 20% of remote participation.
 Budget to be estimated for a minimum 800 in person plus 160 remote participants).
 Once maximum on-site capacity is reached (e.g. 1,500 on-site participants - IPAC`17): accept remote participants without quota limit.

 Remote features should therefore be designed such that IPAC attendance, poster sessions and especially the industrial exhibitions remain viable and strong features.
 Proposals on adequate remote features (respecting the above requirement and guidelines) and their financial model should be developed and presented.

-Guidelines for the presentation of proposals at the IPAC’23 OC meeting
+Guidelines for the presentation of proposals at the IPAC’26 OC1 meeting (likely Dec 2024 or Jan 2025)

 The guidelines listed below are indicative and intended to help the candidates to prepare their bid and presentation.